subhk/Frontal_Stability/README.md

-BiGloabl stability analysis of an oceanic front
+BiGlobal stability analysis of an oceanic front